mAarnos/Hakkapeliitta/readme.txt

  Maverick(Internal Iterative Deepening), Steve Maughan Peter Osterlund(basic tuning method although significant changes were required) TSCP(basic move generation, not used for a long time), Tom Kerrigan

+ Copyright of the Hakkapeliitta logo belongs to Ruxy Sylwyka.